 Excavation damage can cause injury, loss of life and environmental damage.
 It also causes interruptions to vital services and can involve tremendous repair costs.
 So please, dig safely:

-Remember, every company on the job must have a separate one-call ticket number before an excavation or demolition.
+Remember, every company on the job must have a separate one-call ticket number or be listed and acknowledged as a valid temporary excavator before an excavation or demolition.
 Often, there are several companies on a job site performing work.
 The construction schedule may dictate different types of work requiring different specialty contractors simultaneously.
-In these situations, it is imperative for each company to obtain a ticket number before an excavation or demolition to ensure that the specific areas have been appropriately marked by any affected underground facility.
+In these situations, it is imperative for each company to obtain a ticket number or be listed and acknowledged as a valid temporary excavator before an excavation or demolition to ensure that the specific areas have been appropriately marked by any affected underground facility.

 Miss Utility offers free ITIC training and Damage Prevention Seminars for excavating companies.

 A Miss Utility staff member will come to your site to review the ITIC application, rules and procedures with your staff.
 Length of training depends on the size and experience of the group.

 For questions regarding ITIC training or to schedule a training please contact Susan Sullivan.

 A Miss Utility representative and one or more facility owners will travel to your location of choice to discuss basic damage prevention principles as they apply to the region in which you are working.
 The meeting can run for an hour or more and it includes discussion, playing a short video and time for questions and answers.

 Please contact Susan Sullivan to discuss your specific training requirements.